typegoose/mongodb-memory-server/README.md

-MONGOMS_DEBUG=1 # also available case-insensitive values: "on" "yes" "true" MONGOMS_DOWNLOAD_MIRROR=url # your mirror url to download the mongodb binary MONGOMS_DISABLE_POSTINSTALL=1 # if you want to skip download binaries on `npm i` command
+MONGOMS_DEBUG=1 # also available case-insensitive values: "on" "yes" "true" MONGOMS_DOWNLOAD_MIRROR=url # your mirror url to download the mongodb binary MONGOMS_DISABLE_POSTINSTALL=1 # if you want to skip download binaries on `npm i` command MONGOMS_SKIP_MD5_CHECK=1 # if you want to skip MD5 check of downloaded binary.
+# Passed constructor parameter `binary.skipMD5` has higher priority.
 ```

 ### Replica Set start: